Help us improve your experience.

 Viewing Media Specific Information

 You can execute the show interfaces media command to view the media-specific information.
-In the output of show interfaces name media, the output field speed displays the speed configured for the mge interface (with a default of 10G).
+In the output of show interfaces name media, the output field speed displays the speed that is configured for the mge interface (with a default of 10G).
 The configured speed signifies the highest speed that the JNP-SFPP-10GE-T is capable of working at.
-You should enable auto-negotiation for the JNP-SFPP-10GE-T, unless it works in 100-Mbps speed where it can use the parallel detect capability using which it can detect when the link partner is in forced 100BASE-TX mode and bring the link up.
+You should enable auto-negotiation for the JNP-SFPP-10GE-T, unless it works in 100-Mbps speed where it can use the parallel detect capability using which it can detect when the link partner is in forced 100BASE-Tx mode and bring the link up.
 The speed displayed under the Link partner denotes the actual speed at which the link is working.
 The Link partner speed is dynamic and displays the highest speed that both ends have negotiated and can work at.

-When the interface is configured with a particular speed, it means that the transceiver can support connection to a peer at rates lesser than or equal to the configured speed, as shown in Table 5:
+When the interface is configured with a particular speed, it means that the transceiver can support connection to a peer at rates lesser than or equal to the configured speed, as shown in Table 7:

 Configured Speed